 As the potential CFO of a company, it’s important to make the most of the time you get to sit down with the CEO.
 Not only is this a valuable conversation that needs to occur simply for the success of the company, but it also gives you the opportunity to step outside of simply being the company’s go-to financial person.
 After all, a CFO brings much more to the table than just their knowledge of numbers.
-Here are a few questions you should be prepared to answer and create a new dialogue with your CEO.
+Here are a few questions you can use to create a new dialogue with your CEO.

 You must be prepared to answer this question fully.
 After all, you are the key player in the financial goals of the company.
 Of course, the CEO likely has his finger on the pulse of the situation, but you should come prepared to provide current financials and data to support it.
 This is a great time to evaluate your company’s reporting system.
 Is it outdated?
 If so, bring this up as a caveat to this question.
 CEOs appreciate the efficiency and this is a great way to make your job easier while helping reach the long-term goals of the company.